Jakhongir0103/jakhongir0103.github.io/_projects/4_project.md

 r(\theta) = \begin{cases} 1 - \frac{|\theta_{pred} - \theta_{true}|}{45°} & \text{if } |\theta_{pred} - \theta_{true}| \leq 45° \\ 0 & \text{otherwise} \end{cases}
 $$

+Below is predicted angle during training for different settings of rewards and the batch size.
+We can see that when trained with *Broad Tolerance* reward, the model learns the average angle in the dataset, leading to *reward hacking*.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/projects/verl_angle.png" title="Angle predictions" class="img-fluid rounded z-depth-1" %}